How long is Omicron variant’s incubation period?

 How long is Omicron’s incubation period?
 How it differs from Delta and other Covid variants

-New variant thought to develop in sufferers at faster pace than original Covid strain
+New variant thought to develop in sufferers at faster pace than original coronavirus strain

 Related video: WHO CEO Dr Tedros Adhanom Ghebreyesus says he hopes 2022 will see the end of the Covid-19 pandemic

-The Omicron variant of Covid-19 has spread around the world at a rapid pace since it was first discovered in southern Africa last month but there is still a great deal we do not know about it.
+The Omicron variant of Covid-19 has spread around the world at a rapid pace since it was first discovered in southern Africa in November but there is still a great deal we do not know about it.

 More data is needed to determine its precise characteristics and how it responds to our existing coronavirus vaccines, but what seems beyond doubt is that it is more transmissible than any previous strains we have encountered over the course of the pandemic so far, including the Alpha and Delta variants.

-The UK has recorded 14 deaths from the new variant so far and more than 60,000 confirmed cases at the time of writing, according to the UK Health Security Agency, while overall Covid cases have more than doubled, rocketing to a pandemic high of 93,045 last Friday.
+The UK has continued to experience extremely high levels of Covid infections across the festive period, with total daily cases in England rocketing to a pandemic high of 162,572 on New Year’s Day, according to the UK Health Security Agency.

-One thing that has become clear over the last few weeks is how the Omicron variant differs from the original Covid strain.
+One aspect of the Omicron variant that has become clear over the last few weeks is how it differs from the original Covid strain.

 While the World Health Organisation estimated that symptoms took anywhere between two days to two weeks to materialise in cases of people infected with the first coronavirus strain, the Omicron variant is thought to incubate much faster, closer to three to five days.